zachfey/Scheduler/README.md

 Npm start

 A scheduling application for Raft One.
 Future functionality will include the ability to export schedule in a format compatible with payroll.

+For now, login with username: 'Zachary' and password: 'zachary'.
+There is no signup as it will be a corporate app and signup should not be available to anybody.
+In the future, an admin dashboard will be included for the administrator to manage users and permissions.